 In-camera image stabilization electronically corrects camera shake during movie shooting.
 This function is called "Movie digital IS".
 With Movie digital IS, images can be stabilized even when using a lens without Image Stabilizer.
-When using a lens with built-in optical Image Stabilizer, Movie digital IS will function when the lens's Image Stabilizer switch is set to < ON >.
+When using a lens with built-in optical Image Stabilizer, Movie digital IS will function when the lens's Image Stabilizer switch is set to <ON>.

-- Disable ((()) : Image stabilization with Movie digital IS is disabled. - Enable ((() : Camera shake will be corrected.
-The image will be slightly magnified. - Enhanced(《碘...): Compared to when [Enable] is set, stronger camera shake can be corrected.
-The image will be more magnified. - Movie digital IS will not function when the lens's optical Imager Stabilizer switch is set to <OFF > (صلى الله عليه وسلم ). - With a lens whose focal length is longer than 800 mm, Movie digital IS will not function. - Movie digital IS cannot be set during HDR movie shooting (with SCN mode set) or time-lapse movie shooting. - The wider the angle of view (wide angle), the more effective the image stabilization will be.
+- Disable ((()) : Image stabilization with Movie digital IS is disabled. - Enable ((()) : Camera shake will be corrected.
+The image will be slightly magnified. - Enhanced((): Compared to when [Enable] is set, stronger camera shake can be corrected.
+The image will be more magnified. - - With a lens whose focal length is longer than 800 mm, Movie digital IS will not function. - Movie digital IS cannot be set during HDR movie shooting (with SCN mode set) or time-lapse movie shooting. - The wider the angle of view (wide angle), the more effective the image stabilization will be.
 The narrower the angle of view (telephoto), the less effective the image stabilization will be. - When using a tripod, setting Movie digital IS to [Disable] is recommended. - Depending on the subject and shooting conditions, the subject may blur noticeably (the subject momentarily looks out of focus) due to the effects of the Movie digital IS. - When using a TS-E lens, fish-eye lens, or non-Canon lens, setting Movie digital IS to [Disable] is recommended. - The effect of Movie digital IS will not be reflected in any magnified image. - Since Movie digital IS magnifies the image, the image looks more grainy.
 Noise, dots of light, etc. may also become noticeable. - When Movie digital IS is set, the size of AF points will also change. - Certain lenses do not support Movie digital IS.
-For details, refer to the Canon website.
+For details, refer to the Canon Web site.